Elizabeth Bentley

 Elizabeth Terrill Bentley (January 1, 1908 – December 3, 1963) was an American NKVD spymaster, who was recruited from within the Communist Party USA (CPUSA).
-She served the Soviet Union as the primary handler of multiple highly placed moles within both the United States Federal Government and the Office of Strategic Services from 1938 to 1945.
+She served the Soviet Union as the primary handler of multiple highly placed moles within both the United States federal government and the Office of Strategic Services from 1938 to 1945.
 She defected by contacting the Federal Bureau of Investigation (FBI) and debriefing about her espionage activities.
-Her writings include Out of Bondage: the Story of Elizabeth Bentley.
+Her writings include Out of Bondage: The Story of Elizabeth Bentley.

 Bentley became widely known after testifying as a prosecution witness in a number of trials and before the United States Congress' House Un-American Activities Committee (HUAC).
 Bentley was subsequently paid by the FBI for both her assistance in counterespionage investigations and her testimony before Congressional subcommittees.
-Bentley exposed two spy networks and ultimately accused more than 80 American citizens of both treason and espionage for a foreign power.
+Bentley exposed two spy networks and ultimately accused more than 80 U.S. citizens of both treason and espionage for a foreign power.

 Early life

 Elizabeth Terrill Bentley was born in New Milford, Connecticut, the daughter of dry-goods merchant Charles Prentiss Bentley and schoolteacher May Charlotte Turrill.
-Her parents moved to Ithaca, New York in 1915 and, by 1920, the family had relocated to McKeesport, Pennsylvania.
+Her parents moved to Ithaca, New York, in 1915 and, by 1920, the family had relocated to McKeesport, Pennsylvania.
 Later that year, they returned to New York, settling in Rochester.
-Bentley's parents were described as straight-laced Episcopalians from New England.
+Bentley's parents were described as strait-laced Episcopalians from New England.

 She attended Vassar College, graduating in 1930 with degrees in English, Italian, and French.
 In 1933, as a graduate student at Columbia University, Bentley won a fellowship to the University of Florence.
-While in Italy, she briefly joined the Gruppo Universitario Fascista, a local fascist student group, in Italy.
+While in Italy, she briefly joined the Gruppo Universitario Fascista, a local fascist student organization, in Italy.
 She was influenced by Mario Casella, her anti-fascist faculty advisor with whom she had an affair at Columbia.

 During work for her master's degree, Bentley attended meetings of the American League Against War and Fascism.
 Although she would later say that she found Communist literature unreadable and "dry as dust", she was attracted to the sense of community and social conscience she found among her friends in the league.
 After Bentley learned that most were members of the Communist Party USA (CPUSA), she joined the party in March 1935.